-Here is a description of the kinds of therapies I am trained in.
+Here is a description of the kinds of therapies in which I am trained.
 Each of these therapy models are highly regarded and evidenced based.
 While I primarily work within the IFS model, I consider each person’s personality and goals to create an individualized treatment plan that works best for each person.

 Internal Family systems (IFS)

 IFS is a body based therapy that recognizes that we all have many parts of us.
 Each part has it’s own goals, values, beliefs and feelings.
 Parts can work together harmoniously, or they can be in conflict with each other which we then experience as ambivalence or internal strife.
 Some parts are young and have experienced disappointment, pain or trauma.
 When people get “triggered”, or over-react, it’s because a young part that has unresolved, or unburdened feelings and beliefs, comes to the surface and we identify with it.
 IFS therapy helps you access calmness and compassion, and teaches you how to get to know and heal young parts and protective parts without feeling overwhelmed by them.